Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==

-= 6.10.11 - Mar 24, 2021 =
+= 6.10.12 - Apr 14, 2021 =
-- Improved compatibility with Oxygen Builder plugin.
-We noticed that the Ecwid plugin affected some settings on the Oxygen Builder editor page.
-We fixed it, now it works fine.
+- Improvements for compatibility of the shopping cart category menu with WPML plugin.
+Some ecommerce sites had an issue with category names in multilingual mode when enabling the WPML plugin.
+We've fixed that.
-- Improvements for the single product widgets added via the Ecwid shopping cart plugin.
-We enhanced the SEO structured product data for sidebar widgets to make them meet the latest Google recommendations.
+- Improvements for the single product blocks added via the Ecwid shopping cart plugin.
+We enhanced the SEO structured product data for Gutenberg blocks to make them meet the latest Google recommendations.
 - Minor fixes and improvements.

 [See full changelog](https://raw.githubusercontent.com/Ecwid/ecwid-wordpress-plugin/master/CHANGELOG.txt)